GAURAV-GAMBHIR/udacity-third-project/README.md

 There are three questions
 1. What are the most popular three articles of all time? ,
 2. Who are the most popular article authors of all time?,
-3. On which days did more than 1% of requests lead to errors? we are using python3 program using the psycopg2 module to connect to the database.
+3. On which days did more than 1% of requests lead to errors?, we are using python3 program using the psycopg2 module to connect to the database.

 ### requirement:-
-  a.Python3 /n
+  a.Python3,
-  b.Vagrant
+  b.Vagrant,
-  c.VirtualBox
+  c.VirtualBox,
   d.git

 ### Setup-